acuminous/knuff-github-driver/README.md

 ### Authentication

 #### GitHub Action Token
-**GitHub has removed the permission for the token to create new labels which the driver requires for duplicate detection.
-Until this is restored, you cannot use a GitHub Action Token.
-Use one of the other methods instead.**

 GitHub provides multiple authentication methods.
 The most simple is GitHub Action Token authentication.
 When run from a GitHub Action, the GITHUB_TOKEN environment variable is automatically set, but only permits Knuff to post issues to the repository that houses the action.

 #### Personal Access Token